1850

 1850 saw production of Liberty Seated dollars plummet to an all-time low.
 Only a few of the series keys and some of the unobtainable rarities can claim lower mintages.
 Still 1850 coins are reasonably available in normal collector grades.
 The most difficult to find are the lower grades, below VF.
 Apparently very few coins of this date circulated.

 Finding a problem-free coin in the XF45 – MS60 grade range is just a matter of patience.
 They’re available and come up reasonably often at auctions and on the bourse floor.
 In the lower grade ranges both patience and luck may be required.
 Problem-free coins below VF are simply not available.
-PCGS has slabbed a total of 9 coins below VF20.
+PCGS has slabbed a total of 11 coins below VF20.
 NGC has slabbed only a single F15.

-The finest known business strikes are MS64, two graded by PCGS, three by NGC.
-A total of 19 coins have received a MS63 grade, 10 at PCGS and 9 at NGC.
-Two of the PCGS coins are graded MS63+.
-A total of 21 coins have been graded MS62.
+The finest known business strikes are MS64, two graded by PCGS, three by NGC, and two by CACG.
+A total of 17 coins have received a MS63 grade, 10 at PCGS, including 2 designated MS63+, 7 at NGC, and 5 at CACG.
+A total of 17 coins have been graded MS62.
+A total of 79 coins have received a mint state grade from one of the major grading services.
 Several of these grading records almost surely represent re-submissions.
-In total 77 coins have received a mint state grade.
-Business strike population statistics are as of January, 2019.
+I also suspect that most of the coins that have been recently regraded by CACG haven’t been removed from their previous PCGS or NGC population report.
+Business strike population statistics are as of August, 2024.

 Mintage 7,500